-Chapter 08.
-Optimizing, Securing, and Maintaining Your DreamFactory Enviroment
+Chapter 9.
+Securing, and Maintaining Your DreamFactory Enviroment

-The DreamFactory platform is build atop the Laravel.
+The DreamFactory platform is built atop the Laravel framework.
 Laravel is an amazing PHP-based framework that in just a few short years has grown in popularity to become one of the today's most popular framework solutions regardless of language.
 We speculate there are several reasons for such soaring popularity, including a thoroughly pragmatic approach, security-first implementation, fantastic documentation, and a comprehensive ecosystem (in addition to the framework itself, the Laravel development team also maintains an e-commerce framework called Spark, an application adminstration toolkit called Nova, and an application deployment service called Envoyer.
-Further, it's also quite performant, capable of serving as the backbone for high-traffic, mission critical applications.
-Regardless, like any application you're going to want to learn all you can about how to best go about maintaining, securing, and optimizing the environment.
-This chapter tackles all three topics.
+Regardless, like any application you're going to want to learn all you can about how to best go about maintaining and securing the environment.

 Always make sure your